 Having your kitty being looked at by a veterinarian on a regular basis and maintaining consistency by feeding your cat proper foods that are low in phosphorus level can help slow the progression of kidney disease.

-- How to Find the Best Cat Food
+- The Best Cat Food for Hyperthyroidism